go-aah/docs/authorization.md

       - [In View/Template file](#in-view-template-file)

+**Upcoming Feature:** aah would support dynamic add and remove roles/permissions at runtime with `Subject` instance.
+It means, you won’t have to force application users to logout and login back in order to get their new roles/permissions.

 ### Elements of Authorization

 Authorization has three core elements that referenced quite a bit in aah- `permissions`, `roles`, and `users`.